Digital Regulation Platform

 Usage of data

-Privacy impacts data uses far beyond consumers’ understanding.
-Consumers may sign up for a clever app, not realizing that the app is using account data for purposes far broader than necessary for immediate use.
-Or they may apply for a loan, thinking that account access is just for the primary purposes of granting the loan without realizing that the company has ongoing access to their account.
+Privacy impacts data use far beyond consumers’ understanding.
+Consumers may sign up for a clever app, not realising that the app is using account data for purposes far broader than necessary for immediate use.
+Or they may apply for a loan, thinking that account access is just for the primary purpose of granting the loan without realising that the company has ongoing access to their account.
 These issues become compounded.

 Data sharing and sale